 Bigger isn’t always better, and that’s why 60% keyboards exist.
 Some wouldn’t dare sacrifice a numpad or navigational keys in their best gaming keyboard.
 But die-hard gamers who need room to fling their mouse freely or minimalists seeking more desk space swear by mini keyboards.
 Razer, too, is now betting big on small keyboards with the Razer Huntsman Mini, released July 14.

-The brand’s first 60% keyboard (said to be a response to social media demand) the Huntsman Mini ($120 to start / as tested) also brings another first with it: The keyboard will feature the second generation of Razer Linear Optical switches that should be more kind to the ears of those preferring quiet mechanical switches.
+The brand’s first 60% keyboard (said to be a response to social media demand) the Huntsman Mini ($120 to start) also brings another first with it: The keyboard will feature the second generation of Razer Linear Optical switches that should be more kind to the ears of those preferring quiet mechanical switches.

 Razer Huntsman Mini Specs